Looking for new and innovative ways to market your landscaping business? We’ve got you covered.

 Add a lead capture form to your website landing pages so that visitors can subscribe to your mailing list.
 You might consider using a lead magnet to attract more opt-ins.
 For example, you might offer downloadable resources like a free landscaping guide in exchange for a visitor’s contact details.

-Once you have a mailing list, you can set up automated email sequences that guide your leads down your funnel towards making a purchase decision.
+Once you have a mailing list, you can set up automated email sequences that guide your leads down your funnel toward making a purchase decision.

 6. Network With Local Businesses